Frances Anderson

-Frances E. Anderson is considered one of the pioneers of art therapy.
-She is an honorary lifetime member of the American Art Therapy Association (AATA).
-Anderson is a researcher, professor, and author, and she was the first art therapist to receive the Fulbright Senior Scholar Award.
-She has also served as the editor of Art Therapy, Journal of the American Art Therapy Association, and as a member of the AATA Education and Program Approval Board.
-She has written dozens of papers and made over 100 presentations regarding her work.
-Anderson has worked with several populations, including children with disabilities and adult survivors of incest.
-She has also worked extensively overseas through an organization titled Communities Healing through Art, or CHART, which serves areas affected by natural and other disasters.
+Frances E. Anderson is an art therapist.
+She is a recipient of the Fulbright Senior Scholar Award.

 Early life

-Frances E. Anderson's father was a preacher, and she later attended a prep school.
+Frances E. Anderson's father was a preacher.
+She attended a prep school in her childhood.
 She stated in the book Architects of art therapy: Memoirs and life stories that her sole friend from childhood died in her eighth-grade year.
-She later went to college to study art therapy.
+She went on to study art therapy at college.

 Education

-Anderson began her educational career at Agnes Scott College, an all-women's college, where she started out as an English major.
-Anderson decided to change her major to art during her sophomore year.
+Anderson began her educational career at Agnes Scott College, a women's college, where she started out as an English major.
+She decided to change her major to art during her sophomore year.
 Watercolor, clay, and photography were her preferred media.

-Additionally, Anderson took many psychology courses.
-Upon doing research for one of her psychology papers, Anderson discovered the Bulletin of Art Therapy, which led her to pursuing a career in art therapy.
-In 1964, Anderson transferred to Indiana University Bloomington where she simultaneously earned her master's degree and teaching certificate less than a year after graduating with her bachelor's degree.
-She began work as a teacher in a small schoolhouse for children with disabilities in Southern Indiana after completing her undergraduate degree.
+During this time, she also took several psychology courses.
+Upon doing research for one of her psychology papers, she discovered the Bulletin of Art Therapy, which led her to pursue a career in art therapy.
+In 1964, she transferred to Indiana University Bloomington where she simultaneously earned her master's degree and teaching certificate less than a year after graduating with her bachelor's degree.

+After completing her undergraduate degree, Anderson began work as a teacher in a small schoolhouse for children with disabilities in Southern Indiana.
 This led to her interest in working with children with disabilities.
-Soon after her teaching career began, Anderson returned to school at Indiana University Bloomington in 1968 to earn her doctorate in art education.
+In 1968 she returned to Indiana University Bloomington in 1968 to earn her doctorate in art education.
 Her doctoral research primarily focused on the use of art in mental hospitals.

-Anderson was later diagnosed with learning disabilities.
+Anderson was later diagnosed with a learning disability.
 She supplied dozens of adaptations and suggestions for teachers of children with any kind of disability in her text entitled, Art-centered Education and Therapy for Children with Disabilities.

 After she graduated, Anderson continued publishing articles.
 It was then that her research began shifting focus to special populations and traumatized adults and children.
 She completed a major research study that incorporated a review of all the published research articles involving quantifiable data in art, music, dance, and drama for people with disabilities.
 Funded by the National Committee on Arts for the Handicapped, the goal of the study was to demonstrate the knowledge and quality of life that the arts bring to a person.